OPT Process Development Engineer Jobs

 - Flexible and able to prioritize

-WORKING CONDITIONS: The Plating Process Development Engineer works primarily in an office environment from Monday thru Friday.
-The schedule may be altered from time-to-time to meet business or operational needs; may travel from building-to-building as needed.
+The Photolithography Process/Manufacturing Engineer works primarily in an office environment from Monday thru Friday.
+The schedule may be altered from time-to-time to meet business or operational needs; may travel from site-to-site as needed.
 May also work in a class 100 ESD sensitive wafer fab manufacturing facility; adheres to required safety and dress standards.
 May be exposed to hazardous chemicals, fumes, or vapors and excessive noise from time-to-time while in the wafer manufacturing facility; stands and walks; performs various fine grasping movements, bends, and twists; operates a computer and enters information using a keyboard, operates a telephone, and other office equipment.
-May occasionally be required to push, pull, or lift 10 or more pounds.
+May occasionally be required to push, pull, or lift up to 10 pounds.

 Other duties of a similar nature or level are duties that may be required, but may not be specifically listed in the job description or posting.